What is HLS Streaming?

 Explore More ✅

-How does HLS streaming work?
+How does HLS Encryption work?

 In plain vanilla HTML5 video streaming, only a single video file is available for streaming.
 The download of the complete video file is initiated every time the stream is played.
 Even if a viewer watches only 2 minutes of a 30-minute video, the full video would be downloaded, causing data wastage at both the server and the user end.

-Streaming protocols remove this inefficiency in video streaming.
-Streaming protocols such as HLS effectively break down a video file into multiple chunks when streaming, and these video files are downloaded over HTTP in succession.
 HLS streaming uses the same workflow for both live and for on-demand content.
 The core idea in multi-bitrate streaming is that multiple renditions of each video, of varying resolution, are encoded.
-High-resolution videos are delivered to large screen devices having high network bandwidth, whereas lower resolution videos are encoded for mobile phones.
+High-resolution videos are delivered to large screen devices having high network bandwidth, whereas lower-resolution videos are encoded for mobile phones.
 Encoding for low resolutions also ensures continuous video streaming when the network connection speed drops.

 When the user decides to change video resolution, or when the network bandwidth changes, video streams can be manually (or automatically) switched.
 HLS video streams are encoded using the H.264 standard, which can be played across all devices.
 Each of the video copies is broken into multiple chunks having the .ts (transport stream) extension.